Anderson, ACP, Erica

 Michele also has served on the State Bar of Texas Paralegal Committee (1991 - 2009), the TBLS Paralegal Civil Trial Commission, NFPA's Paralegal Advanced Competency Exam Standards Committee, and Paralegal Today magazine's editorial review board.

-She received the Dallas Area Paralegal Association’s Paralegal of the Year Award in 1995, NFPA's Paralegal of the Year award in 2005, the Dallas Area Paralegal Association Lifetime Achievement award in 2006 and NFPA’s William R. Robie Leadership Award in 2011.
-Michele is also an instructor in the Paralegal Certificate Program at SMU’s Continuing and Professional Education department.
+She received the Dallas Area Paralegal Association's Paralegal of the Year Award in 1995, NFPA's Paralegal of the Year award in 2005, the Dallas Area Paralegal Association Lifetime Achievement award in 2006 and NFPA's William R. Robie Leadership Award in 2011.
+Michele is also an instructor and consultant in the Paralegal Certificate Program at SMU's Certification Standards Committee.

 Rhonda Brashears is a paralegal with the firm of Underwood Law Firm, P.C., Amarillo, Texas, and has been in the legal profession for over 30 years.
 She specializes in personal injury and civil trial defense law.
 She received her B.G.S. from West Texas A&M University in 1998, her Certified Paralegal designation from the National Association of Legal Assistants in 1996, and was board certified by the Texas Board of Legal Specialization in Personal Injury Trial Law in 1998.